q66/cffi-lua/README.md

 Simply run `ninja test`.
 You can see the available test cases in `tests`, they also serve as examples.
 For actual usage, simply install the built module in a path specified in your Lua's `package.cpath`.

+The build system also creates a library version of this module.
+In this case, you can link your program against it, and use `luaopen_cffi` from inside your program, which will get you the module table on the stack.
+You can then save it and use it without worrying about the module being installed.
+This is useful for things which want to bundle the FFI with themselves.